| |

 Can you recommend any essential gear for taking my dog on outdoor adventures?

-Portable water bowls, collapsible food containers, and a good, all-weather dog jacket can be lifesavers.
+Portable water bowls, collapsible food containers, and an all-weather jacket are must-haves.
+Trust me, you’ll be glad you packed them.

 How do I start training my pup for adventures in the great outdoors?